nickgzzjr/messages/README.md

       <div ui-view class="container-fluid"></div>
     </body>

-The content inside both the client and server folders get loaded automatically by Meteor (anything inside the server folder is inaccessible by the client, of course) whereas the content inside the public (and private) folder does not get loaded.
-With this in mind, drop AngularJS in the public folder for the asynchronous loading to happen (by doing so it makes it easy to remove the app from Meteor or import an old app).
-To efficiently get AngularJS, angularAMD, and AngularUI Router inside the public folder, configure bower by creating a file .bowerrc inside the public folder.
+The content inside both the `client` and `server` folders get loaded automatically by Meteor (anything inside the `server` folder is inaccessible by the client, of course) whereas the content inside the `public` (and `private`) folder does not get loaded.
+With this in mind, drop AngularJS in the `public` folder for the asynchronous loading to happen (by doing so it makes it easy to remove the app from Meteor or import an old app).
+To efficiently get AngularJS, angularAMD, and AngularUI Router inside the `public` folder, configure bower by creating a file `.bowerrc` inside the `public` folder.

     cd public
     nano .bowerrc

 Pasting the following content that specifies the name of the directory to install bower components.
-I personally liked lib.
+I personally liked `lib`.

     {
         "directory" : "lib"